samblenny/markab-lab/README.md

 problem has been solved, mostly, with POSIX and C for text-based programs.
 But, making long-term stable programs with graphics and sound is still difficult.
 These ideas are not new -- many others are working in similar directions.

+## Markab Is Part of an Art Practice

+What I'm doing here is publishing documentation of an art practice as part of a larger conversation around art and languages in the context of archival computing, permacomputing, and low-power computing.
+My intent is that Markab will inspire people to seek out the experience of working with software tools that are simple, efficient, and durable.

+Markab is not an "Open Source project", and I am not seeking "contributions".
+I use an open license because my goals for an archival grade programming environment require reference implementations that others are free to adapt and modify.

+For now, follows are appreciated (Hi!), and forks are fine.
+Eventually, I hope Markab will evolve into more of a community oriented thing, in some form.
+But, I need to write a lot of code and documentation before that would be reasonable.

 ## Unpacking the Tagline